aayushlahoti/aayushlahoti/README.md

 ### ⭐ABOUT ME:
-🔭 Software Devloper trying to arrange 0s and 1s in right order....
+🔭 19 year old trying to arrange 0s and 1s in right order....

 ---